dankelley/oce/tests/testthat/local_data/README.md

 and theta, but no salinity or conductivity.
 It is worth testing because it's odd, basically.

-# 13. Nortek Signature adp file in ad2cp format
+# 13. Nortek Signature adp files in AD2CP format

+`local_data/ad2cp` contains several sample AD2CP files.

+* `S102791A002_Barrow_v2.ad2cp` is an in-air file created by Clark Richards.

+* `S102791A002_Barrow_v2_avgd.ad2cp` is an in-air file created by Clark Richards.

-`ad2cp_01.ad2cp` is the first 20,000 bytes of a source file generously provided by github user @krillthor, who started issue 1676 and provided tests that helped greatly during the code improvements motivated by that issue.
+* `ad2cp_01.ad2cp` is the first 20,000 bytes of a source file generously provided by github user @krillthor, who started issue 1676 and provided tests that helped greatly during the code improvements motivated by that issue.
 It was created with

 ```
 head -c 50000 X.ad2cp > ad2cp_01.ad2cp